MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-rpa-bots.md

    >[!Important]
    >
-   > Hosted RPA bots is not yet available in sovereign clouds and is not yet available in the following public cloud geographies:
+   > Hosted RPA bots (preview) is not yet available in sovereign clouds and is not yet available in the following public cloud geographies:
    > - United Arab Emirates
    > - Korea

-### Setup desktop flows connections for hosted RPA bots
+### Setup desktop flows connections for hosted RPA bots (preview)

-Hosted RPA bots can be accessed only with local windows accounts.
+Hosted RPA bots (preview) can be accessed only with local windows accounts.
    >[!Note]
    >
-   > When creating Hosted RPA bots, you are asked to provide credentials for a local account.
-You can use this account to setup connections targeting the Hosted RPA bots.
+   > When creating Hosted RPA bots (preview), you are asked to provide credentials for a local account.
+You can use this account to setup connections targeting the Hosted RPA bots (preview).

 Active Directory and Azure Active Directory accounts are not supported yet.
 This feature will be available in a next release.

 ### Network limitations for hosted RPA bots (preview)

-Hosted RPA bots do not have access to on-premises data sources or other on-premises resources.
+Hosted RPA bots (preview) do not have access to on-premises data sources or other on-premises resources.
-Hosted RPA bots can't be accessed from internet, the inbound traffic is blocked.
+Hosted RPA bots (preview) can't be accessed from internet, the inbound traffic is blocked.

    >[!Note]
    >
-   > Connecting on-premises network to hosted RPA bots will be available in a next release.
+   > Connecting on-premises network to hosted RPA bots (preview) will be available in a next release.

 ### Remote desktop to Hosted RPA bots (preview)

-Remote desktop to Hosted RPA bots is not supported to connect to a Hosted RPA bot).
-Adding support for remote desktop to Hosted RPA bots is not planned.
+Remote desktop to Hosted RPA bots (preview) is not supported.
 Hosted RPA bots (preview) are meant to be used for unattended runs only, remote desktop access from internet is not required to execute Power Automate desktop flows.

 ### Limit on the number of Hosted RPA bots (preview) group per environment during Public preview

 During the Public preview, number of bot groups is limited to 10 for each environment.
-If you reach this limit, please delete existing hosted RPA bots group to create new ones.
+If you reach this limit, please delete an existing hosted RPA bots (preview) group to create a new one.